 - Viewers spend more time looking at digital displays than they do with printed signs.
 Therefore, it’s important to keep content fresh and interesting.

-- Ads delivered on digital displays receive more impressions than ads delivered through printed signs.
+- Ads delivered on digital advertising displays produce more impressions than ads delivered through printed signs.
 Print ads get a lot of impressions on the fist day they are shown, then the numbers drop off quickly while digital displays generate consistent impressions over a longer period.

-- Digital display advertising stands out more than print ads.
+- Digital advertising displays stand out more than print ads.
 Motion is an attention grabber so it’s best to use videos or animations on your displays.

-- Digital display advertising is better at promoting impulse purchases than traditional advertising methods.
+- Digital displays for advertising are better at promoting impulse purchases than traditional advertising methods.
 The higher recall rate makes these ads more effective.

-Digital display advertising is worth the investment, but ads must be well crafted to be effective.
+Digital advertising displays are worth the investment, but ads must be well crafted to be effective.
 It’s important to always invest in good content and rotate the content periodically.
 Otherwise campaign results won’t match advertiser’s expectations.

 Consider the venue where the ads will be shown.
 Don’t just recycle old TV ads in your digital-out-of-home campaigns.
 Fifteen and thirty second clips won’t be effective in high traffic areas so it’s important to adapt the content, or better yet, create original content that is specifically designed to produce optimal results.
 Content lasting more than seven seconds won’t be effective in high traffic areas, so it may be preferable to show a short animation or even static content, and rotate the message often.
 This will increase the number of impressions, and help drive up retention.